 Try your own variations by using different herbs (parsley, tarragon, thyme, sage), switching nuts (pumpkin seeds, walnuts, cashews, etc.), adding other roasted vegetables (mushrooms, zucchini) – the combinations are only limited by your willingness to experiment.

 Tell us about your favorite pesto recipe!
-Connect with us on Facebook or Instagram.
+Connect with us on Facebook or Instagram or the contact form below.